Hudsonsue/Anscombes_q/README.md

 * This repository consists of a Jupyter Notebook which looks at Anscombe's Quartet package dataset.

-* The notebook is based on the requirements outlined in [Assignment 2018](http://localhost:8888/files/Assignment%202018%20-%20Fundamentals%20of%20Data%20Analysis.pdf)
+* The notebook is based on the requirements outlined in the assignment brief (Assignment 2018 - Fundamentals of Data Analysis.pdf)contained within this repository.

 * The code within is Python